 If you have no choice but to keep your car in storage for long periods of time, drain or treat the fuel and take steps to prevent rodent infestations.
 Contact your local car club for other ideas.

 Properly insure your classic.

 Not all insurers are alike.
-Find one that doesn’t limit your mileage, offers Agreed Value, and allows you to choose the most qualified repair shop.
+Find one that offers Agreed Value.
 If your car is damaged, you’ll want it to be repaired to its original specifications with the highest quality parts, so you can protect your investment.